Murphy Oil Corporation (MUR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1994 Renamed Murphy Oil Corporation.
-Reflected its primary focus on oil and gas exploration and production.
+1964 Reorganized as Murphy Oil Corporation.
+Reflected a primary focus on oil and gas, spinning off farm and timber interests into a subsidiary.

 2013 Spin-off of U.S. retail business into Murphy USA Inc. (MUSA).
-Transformed MUR into a pure-play exploration and production company.
+Transformed the company into a pure-play exploration and production (E&P) entity, simplifying the business model.

 Murphy Oil Corporation (MUR) Ownership Structure